Circuit Diagram Maker: Your Guide to Building PCBs with Altium Designer

 Automated schematic back annotation

-Let’s face it: most PCB design software programs don’t have the best reputation.
+Let’s face it: a PCB design software program or wiring diagram maker usually doesn't have the best reputation.
 You’re only given a sample of the tools you need to actually build a functioning electronic device, and most of the tools are incomplete and inaccessible.
 Oftentimes, you are forced to use multiple tools from multiple sources just to get through the design process.
 You’re left hoping that your design data will move between programs without problems.

 Altium Designer Has the Best Design Features